CFCN-DT

-CFCN-DT (channel 4) is a television station in Calgary, Alberta, Canada, part of the CTV Television Network.
-It is owned and operated by network parent Bell Media alongside cable-exclusive CTV 2 Alberta (based in Edmonton with sister station CFRN-DT).
+CFCN-DT (channel 4, cable channel 3) is a television station in Calgary, Alberta, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+It is sister to cable-exclusive CTV 2 Alberta (based in Edmonton with CFRN-DT).
 CFCN-DT's studios are located on Patina Rise Southwest, near Calgary's Coach Hill neighbourhood, and its transmitter is located near Old Banff Coach Road/Highway 563.

 History

 CFCN first signed on the air on September 9, 1960; owned by the Love family, along with CFCN-AM (1060 kHz, now CKMX).
 It was the first independent television station in Canada.
 It became a charter member of the Canadian Television Network, now CTV, on October 8, 1961.
 Canadian General Electric built a 173 ft antenna for CFCN-TV, the largest of its type built at the time by the company.
 The antenna was shipped to Calgary in four sections and was erected in stages atop the station's 344 ft tower, for a total height of 517 ft making it the tallest structure in the city of Calgary until 1968 when the Calgary Tower was completed.
 The antenna was high gain, ultra power, slot type.
 Power output would be 100,000 watts video.
 A 5 kW General Electric modular transmitter would be used.
 Complete studio facilities were also from Canadian General Electric, including an EMI 4/12" orthicon camera.

 In 1967, Maclean-Hunter bought the CFCN stations.
 In 1968, CFCN's semi-satellite in Lethbridge began operation, leasing tower space for its transmitter from CJLH-TV (channel 7, now CISA-DT).

 One of CFCN's locally produced shows, The Buck Shot Show, began in 1967.
 For the next 30 years, host Ron Barge was a comforting and familiar figure to Calgary children.
 Every noon hour, he appeared on television wearing a battered cowboy hat and shirt alongside his sidekicks, Benny the Bear and Clyde the Owl.
 Three generations of kids grew up with Buck Shot, Benny the Bear and Clyde the Owl.
 Local police officers, firefighters and paramedics visited the show and taught kids how to be safe.
 A humorous song that was popular on the show was "16 Chickens and Tambourine" by Roy Acuff.
 His birthday wishes to local children with their name on the screen was the highlight of many children in the 1970s and 1980s.